Jamie-Troup/Jamie-Troup/README.md

-- 👋 Hi, I’m Jamie Troup, a budding game developer
+- 👋 Hi, I’m Jamie Troup, a C++ software engineer
 - 📫 How to reach me ... ywewvkue@duck.com